GuilhermeIsNotUnix/GuilhermeIsNotUnix/README.md

 ❓ Ask me about anything related to Linux, Physics, Security, Numerical Simulations and especially the Go and Python programming languages!
 Those are the things I love.<br>

-⚡ More about me: Yes, in the spare time I am the composer know as "Faura Metalhead" (@faurametalhead) — the Cello and Electric Guitar player and I also make educational science and technology posts on Instagram (@fauragirierume).
+⚡ More about me: Yes, in the spare time I am the composer know as "Faura Metalhead" (@faurametalhead) — the Cello and Electric Guitar player and I also make educational science and technology posts on Instagram (@efeitocafeniano).

 <img align="right" height="150" src="https://i0.wp.com/www.portaldonerd.com.br/wp-content/uploads/2017/01/giphy.gif?fit=500%2C385&ssl=1"  />